fullstop125/My-Portfolio/README.md

 # Portfolio-app

 > This is a personal portfolio project built with HTML and CSS.
-It is a responsive design in both mobile and desktop.
+This is a responsive design in both mobile and desktop.

 ## Built With